DSA-Marathon/DSA_Marathon/Basic_language_ques/README.md

 | 14/10/2021 | [Print Pattern](https://practice.geeksforgeeks.org/problems/pattern-13116/1/?category[]=pattern-printing&category[]=pattern-printing&page=1&query=category[]pattern-printingpage1category[]pattern-printing) |[CPP Solution](Printpattern.cpp) |[Java Solution](Print_pattern.java)|Basic|

-> **Important NOTE** - If you come up with an optimal solution then you can open a PR and you solution will be hosted here.
+> **Important NOTE** - If you come up with an optimal solution then you can open a PR and your solution will be hosted here.
 Best Wishes!!!

 > Help us track your progress by maintaing a repo with your daily problem solutions and add them [here](https://github.com/geeky01adarsh/DSA-Marathon/tree/main/Git_and_Github#participants--)